tstowe65/lesson-level-1-3/PROJECTGUIDE.md

   - **Student initials:**

 #### Adding basic style
+  1. [ ] start by adding styles inside of style tags in the html file
-  1. [ ] css rule-set to change the background color of the body
+  2. [ ] css rule-set to change the background color of the body
-  2. [ ] css rule-set to change the color of the h1 tag
+  3. [ ] css rule-set to change the color of the h1 tag
+  4. [ ] remove the style tags from the html file, create a css file, move the previously created css to the css file and add all future css to this file
+  5. [ ] link the css file to the html file
-  3. [ ] css rule-set to change the color of the h2 tags
+  6. [ ] css rule-set to change the color of the h2 tags
-  4. [ ] css rule-set to change the color of the p tags
+  7. [ ] css rule-set to change the color of the p tags
-  5. [ ] css rule-set to change the size of their p tags
+  8. [ ] css rule-set to change the size of their p tags
-  6. [ ] css rule-set to center align their h1 tag
+  9. [ ] css rule-set to center align their h1 tag
+  10. [ ] change the element colors using the HEX codes

   ##### Rating:
   1. [ ] student has mastered this skill